CoinCircle/coding-test/README.md

 following Github accounts: `erickmiller`, `coopermaruyama`.
 3. Complete this test in your new repo.
 4. At any time, if you have questions, email one of us.

+## Boilerplate

+A NodeJS / Express / React boilerplate is already created for you in this repo.

+To get started running it:

+1. Run `yarn install` to install dependencies
+2. Install docker if you don't have it already, and start the containers with `docker compose up -d`
+3. In terminal #1, run `npm run build:watch` to generate webpack bundle
+4. In terminal #2, run `make serve` to start the express server, which is available at `localhost:3001`.

+The following ports are mapped for you for development/debugging purposes:

+* Node debugger: Port 9230
+* Redis: Port 6377
+* Postgres
+  * Port: 5430
+  * Username: pguser
+  * Password: password
+  * Database: app

 <br>